openebs/mayastor-control-plane/utils/pstor-usage/README.md

 # Persistent Storage Usage

-This `pstore-usage` is used to sample persistent store (ETCD) usage at runtime from a live cluster.
+This `pstore-usage` can be used to sample persistent store (ETCD) usage at runtime from a simulated cluster as well as extrapolate future usage based on the samples.
 By default, it makes use of the `deployer` library to create a local cluster running on docker.

 ## Examples